mrvollger/SDA/README.md

 ```

-Once the anaconda environment is available the `Makefile` can be run with:
+Once the anaconda environment in your path and `env_conda.cfg` has been updated the `Makefile` can be run with:
 ```
 make
 ```